prebid/prebid-server/docs/developers/stored-requests.md

 This is not _fully_ legal OpenRTB `imp` data, since it lacks an `id`.

-However, incoming HTTP Requests can fill in the missing data to complete the OpenRTB request:
+However, incoming HTTP requests can fill in the missing data to complete the OpenRTB request:

 ```json
 {